Japan fund INCJ sells $1.8 bln of Renesas shares

+Adds detail on INCJ's retained shareholding in paragraph 5; adds background on Renesas and INCJ in paragraphs 7-10

-TOKYO, Nov 10 (Reuters) - Japanese state-backed fund INCJ said it has sold its entire stake in semiconductor manufacturer Renesas Electronics 6723.T, offloading 279 billion yen ($1.84 billion) worth of shares.
+TOKYO, Nov 10 (Reuters) - Japanese state-backed fund INCJ said it has sold all but a token portion of its stake in semiconductor manufacturer Renesas Electronics 6723.T, offloading 279 billion yen ($1.84 billion) worth of shares.

-INCJ had previously held 6.65% of Renesas' shares, it said in a statement on Thursday.
+The shares have primarily been sold to overseas institutional investors, INCJ said.

 ($1 = 151.2700 yen)